Solar energy

 Shedding new light on solar

-Today, we can use solar collectors for heating water and air in our homes.
-If you've seen a house with big shiny panels on the roof, that family is using solar power.
+We can also use solar energy to make electricity.
+If you've seen a house with big shiny panels on the roof, that family is using solar energy.

 Why don't we use solar energy all the time?